hayes/pothos/docs/guide/schema-builder.md

 ```

 The types provided here are used to enforce the types in resolvers, both for resolver arguments and
-return values, but not all types need to be added to this TypeInfo object.
+return values, but not all types need to be added to this SchemaTypes object.
 As described in the
 [Object guide](objects.md) there are a number of different ways to provide type information for a
 GiraphQL type.